 Like many Japanese resorts there’s a multitude of lift tickets available, including those operating on points, others operating on hours and then regular day and multi-day tickets.

 Zao Onsen would make a good choice for more adventurous families wanting to experience an authentic Japanese ski holiday.
 Kids will love the snow monsters and dressing up in yukata kimono for dinner.
 It may be a bit of a struggle for those with young children whose gear you need to carry to the slopes, since the hotels are quite spread out and there is no shuttle.
 Chose a hotel close to the ropeways if this is your situation.

 There is a ski school that has English-speaking instructors, for private lessons only.
-Our Scout Field Guides have more details.Search Hotels
+If your kids need lessons there are probably better resorts to choose from.Search Hotels

 and Deals >